liesnikov/extensible-elaborator/paper/main.md

 Or one has to use Coq plugins system.
 Which is notoriously hard to get right \todo{this needs a citation} and in the end gave rise to TemplateCoq [@malechaExtensibleProofEngineering2014].

-Agda introduced a lot of experimental features, but isn't very modular [@HeavyCouplingHaskell], which hinders further change. \todo{there's a better argument to be made here}
+Agda introduced a lot of experimental features, but isn't very modular [@robertestelleHeavyCouplingHaskell2019], which hinders further change. \todo{there's a better argument to be made here}

 Lean introduced elaborator extensions [@leonardodemouraLeanMetaprogramming2021; @ullrichNotationsHygienicMacro2020].
 They allow the user to overload the commands, but if one defines a particular elaborator it becomes hard to interleave with others.